xpqz/dyalog-docs/programming-reference-guide/docs/component-files/component-files/component-files.md

 ## Creating and Removing Files

 A component file is created using `⎕FCREATE` which automatically ties the file for exclusive use.
-A newly created file is empty, i.e. contains 0 components.
+A newly created file is empty, that is, contains 0 components.
 A file is removed with `⎕FERASE`, although it must be exclusively tied to do so.

 ## Adding and Removing Components